screepers/steamless-client/README.md

 ## Installation

-Temporarily installs and runs the latest client app:
+Option 1.
+Temporarily install and run the latest client app:

 ```sh
 npx screepers-steamless-client
 ```

+Option 2.
 Install the client app globally and then run the client app:

 ```sh
 npm install -g screepers-steamless-client